 If you have any questions, please contact Assistant Chief Cary Smith at 952.924.2171.

 Adopt-a-park or gardenContribute to the beauty of St. Louis Park by volunteering to monitor your neighborhood park or garden.
 Adopt-a-park or garden volunteers can choose to plant, maintain the annual garden and/or patrol their park each week during the summer, keep the park litter-free, and report any vandalism or needed repairs.
 Volunteers may adopt the park or garden of their choice (if not already adopted).
 Requirements are:

 - Visit your park once each month between Memorial Day and September 30.

 - Pick up litter, check for vandalism/damage to park and report any needed repairs.

 - Document the number of hours volunteered and communicate them to the volunteer coordinator.

-If you have questions about the following opportunities, please contact the agency or organization listed.
+If you have questions about the following volunteer opportunities, please contact the agency or organization listed within the description.
 The city does not administer these programs.

 St. Louis Park School DistrictFor volunteer opportunities with the school district, please visit St. Louis Park Community Education.